kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Ostracion cubicus
 Tags			2014 boxfish
-Description		The members of the boxfish family displays a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
+Description		The members of the boxfish family display a unique behavior of blowing into the sand of the sea floor to uncover buried food, such as tasty worms and shrimps.
 The boxfish is one of those animals being consistently cute its entire lifetime, not just as juvenile.

 DSC02648.jpg